15 Things to Know Before You Visit Benin: Voodoos and Voodon’ts

 Roughly, the wet season runs from May to September, whilst the rest of the year is dry.
 The cooler part of the dry season runs from October to January and the hotter part of the dry season is from February to April.

-I visited Benin at the end of February and it was bloody hot and I’ve never been so sweaty in my life.
+I visited Benin at the end of February and it was so bloody hot – I’ve never been so sweaty in my life (although I was ill with fibroids at the time, I just didn’t know it).
 Would I visit at that time again?
-Probably not, it was a little too hot for me, but we still had a great time.
+Maybe, it was a little hot for me, but we still had a great time.

 The wet season in West Africa can make things difficult, with roads being impassable, mosquitoes out in force, rough seas, and some of the national parks being closed.